Facebook Allegedly Collects Data On Non-Users, U.K. Report Reveals

 “Since these are system apps, they can’t be uninstalled.
 I can’t even disable many of them.
 When I uninstall updates on these apps and disable their access to use data in the background, within minutes they have all somehow turned their ability to use background data back on and have reinstalled all the updates that I manually uninstalled.”

-The three apps in question – Facebook, Facebook App Installer, and Facebook App Manager – “insist” on using background data, the tipster noted, and this cannot be disabled on his Sprint LG.
+The three apps in question, Facebook, Facebook App Installer, and Facebook App Manager, “insist” on using background data, the tipster noted, and this cannot be disabled on his Sprint LG.

-Facebook has published instructions on how to disable updates, and therefore background information collecting on Android phones but, on the tipster’s Sprint LG, the option to disable updates is – disabled.
+Facebook has published instructions on how to disable updates, and therefore background information collecting on Android phones, but, on the tipster’s Sprint LG, the option to disable updates is disabled.

-Facebook founder and CEO, Mark Zuckeberg, testified before U.S. Congress in April, which is when the question of collecting data on consumers who aren’t registered as users had first come up.
+Facebook founder and CEO Mark Zuckerberg testified before the U.S. Congress in April, which is when the question of collecting data on consumers who aren’t registered as users had first come up.

-During Zuckeberg’s testimony, according to Bloomberg, Representative Ben Lujan, a New Mexico Democrat, asserted that the social network creates “shadow profiles,” mining data from non-users in the process.
+During Zuckerberg’s testimony, according to Bloomberg, Representative Ben Lujan, a New Mexico Democrat, asserted that the social network creates “shadow profiles,” mining data from non-users in the process.
 According to the same publication, Facebook creates these “shadow profiles” by accessing data from active users’ inboxes and saved contacts.

-Zuckeberg responded that his company does this for “security purposes,” in order to prevent bad actors from gathering public information, such as names, from Facebook users.
+Zuckerberg responded that his company does this for “security purposes,” in order to prevent bad actors from gathering public information, such as names, from Facebook users.

 In a statement supplied to The Register, a Facebook spokesperson said that Facebook has partnered with mobile manufacturers to pre-install their apps on smartphones with Android operating systems in order to “help people have the best experience on Facebook right out of the box and during the life of the device.”